 HireVue presents its benefits package with an interactive graphic design:

 From a single-line quote to an entire video, employee voices have a strong impact.
 Candidates want to see what’s it like to work at your company.

 Make sure your “Apply” button is in a prominent position so that potential applicants can easily submit their materials for consideration.
 The shorter your application form, the more likely that candidates will complete it.

 Here’s what an application form at HireVue looks like.
 Candidates can choose to fill in their personal details and upload their resume or apply via LinkedIn:

 If you have offices in multiple locations or if you’re a web-based company, candidates might be confused about where they would work if hired.
 Clarify where each position is based and include pictures of your offices.

 Each HireVue job ad begins with the location of the specific position:

-How important is the design of your careers page?
+How important is your careers page design?